vmchale/hs-ats/README.md

 ### Using the Haskell library

-You may wish to read the ATS source code for an indication of what sorts of things ATS allows us to prove things about our programs, such as proofs of termination.
+You may wish to read the ATS source code for an indication of what sorts of things ATS allows us to prove things about our programs, particularly proofs of termination.

 There are also a few caveats: note that all results and arguments